wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

       2.) wait before reboot until file is marked as transfered
    * add qemu/kvm into initrd, start qemu/kvm with nested virtualization start a virtual machine inside the virtual machine
     * measure: tsc times on bare metal, 1level virtualization, 2ndlevel virtualization, make sanity checks,
-      * mark system as "tainted" , delay ssh startup and for 5/10/whatever minutes if sanity checks fail
+      * mark system as "tainted" , change ssh setup to accept only recovery.key and has a different host key.